dwf/rescued-scipy-wiki/SciPy2006/SciPy2006/CodingSprints.rst

 SciPy 2006 Coding Sprints
 =========================

 The coding sprints will be Monday and Tuesday the 14th and 15th of August.
-We will meet in the Powell-Booth building as noted on the [`http://www.scipy.org/SciPy2006?action=AttachFile&do=get&target=scipymap2006.pdf`_ map].
+We will meet in the Powell-Booth building as noted on the `map <http://www.scipy.org/SciPy2006?action=AttachFile&do=get&target=scipymap2006.pdf>`_.
 Please follow the signs to find the meeting room.

   Please list any code areas you're interested in Sprinting over below: